jrab89/number_theory_talk/slides.md

 ```

 ???
+So what is Number Theory exactly?
 Number Theory is a branch of mathematics that deals with the natural numbers.
-The natural numbers are the non-negative integers, so they include 0 to positive infinity.
+The natural numbers are the non-negative integers, so they span from 0 to positive infinity.
+In Ruby we can describe the natural numbers using a range, from 0 to the infinity constant in the Float class.
 So 0 to positive infinity?
-That's still a lot of numbers and doesn't really narrow down what we're talking about.
+That's still a lot of numbers, and this doesn't really narrow down what Number Theory is about.

 ---